Eisenhower Matrix for Daily Reflection

 DO FIRST

-• Reflect on an urgent issue that arose today
+• Reflect on crisis situations that arose today

 PLAN THIS WEEK

-• Review today's progress on your most important long-term goal
+• Review progress on most important long-term goal

-This is the most crucial part of reflection.
-Did your actions today serve your future self?
-If not, what's one change for tomorrow?
+This is the heart of reflection—did today serve your future self?

-• Identify one key learning or 'aha' moment from the day
+• Identify key learning or insight from today

-• Plan your top 1-3 'Important' tasks for tomorrow
+• Plan top 1-3 important tasks for tomorrow

 DELEGATE